gristlekinginc/metsci-site-v2/blog/2025-06-29-How-Do-You-Keep-Your-Data.md

 ### Create A Table

-Next we’ll create a table manually.
+Next we’ll create a table.
 Click the blue “Create table” button at the top right, then select the `Console` tab in your new database and paste in the following command.
 To copy, hit the little copy button in the top right of the field, otherwise you'll only get the first few words.

 ```
 CREATE TABLE oyster_tracks (   id              TEXT    PRIMARY KEY,   time            TIMESTAMP,   dev_eui         TEXT,   battery_voltage REAL,   fix_failed      BOOLEAN,   latitude        REAL,   longitude       REAL,   speed_kmph      REAL,   heading_deg     REAL,   rssi            INTEGER,   snr             REAL );